cjordan223/React-Portfolio/README.md

 This is my personal portfolio website built with React.
 It showcases my projects, skills, and experience.
-The website is designed to provide a comprehensive overview of my work and background in software engineering and cybersecurity.